-When looking for the best portable air conditioner, there's quite a lot to consider.
+The best portable air conditioner isn't always a cut and dry decision.
+In fact there's quite a lot to consider!
 From the size of the room you're looking to cool to energy consumption needs, portable AC units are a life saver for those in need of an AC they can move around the house as they need.

 Central AC systems can cost a pretty penny to setup, and for some that just might be out of the cards.
 That doesn't mean they have to suffer through the heat, as more and more portable AC units – each more affordable than the last – are showing up to save the day.